nicohvi/ballot/README.md

 # nplol poll
-Simple app for creating and voting in polls
+Simple app for creating and voting in polls.
+Currently living on poll.nplol.com